maybe-surf/cse15l-lab-reports/lab1.md

 </details>

 ## Trying Some Commands
-Below is a demonstration of some basic commands such as 'ls -lat' and 'ls -a'.
-When done with the session, type 'exit' in the command line.
+Below is a demonstration of some basic commands such as `ls -lat` and `ls -a`.
+When done with the session, type `exit` in the command line.
 ![Image](cmd.png)